usingMaths.com

 We'll designate the coordinates of the ball as (xb, yb), and those of the curve as (xq, yq).

-Create a new file; File, New File.
+Create 2 new Python files; File, New File.

-Call it QuadraticRegion.py.
+Call them Facet.py and QuadraticRegion.py.

 Type out the adjoining Python / Turtle code for detecting the instance a travelling body crosses the boundary of a quadratic curve.